Verifier Threshold: An Efficient Test-Time Scaling Approach for Image Generation: Preliminaries

 \subsection{Experimental Setup}

-We use the FLUX-Schnell model~\cite{labs2025flux1kontextflowmatching} for all our experiments similar to~\cite{kim2025inference}.
-We use ImageReward~\cite{xu2023imagereward} and VQAScore~\cite{lin2024evaluating} as our verifier reward models to guide the noise-search process.
-For evaluating the performance of different algorithms, we use the GenEval benchmark~\cite{ghosh2023geneval}, which consists of prompts that test for attributes such as color, number, position, etc.\ and helps determine an objective answer.
-We calculate the average percentage of correct images across different attributes as our performance metric.
-For the efficiency metric, we use the average wall clock duration (relative to base SDv2.1) taken for each prompt on a single AMD MI300X GPU.
-We also use the number of function evaluations (NFEs) to indicate the efficiency of the approach (lower is better).
-More details are discussed in Appendix~\ref{app: experimental setup}.
+We use the FLUX-Schnell model~\cite{labs2025flux1kontextflowmatching} for all experiments, following~\cite{kim2025inference}.
+We use ImageReward~\cite{xu2023imagereward} and VQAScore~\cite{lin2024evaluating} as verifier reward models to guide the noise-search process.
+Only open-source models are used throughout since these experiments cannot be conducted with closed-source models.
+To evaluate performance, we use the GenEval benchmark~\cite{ghosh2023geneval}, which consists of prompts that test for attributes such as color, number, and position and provides objective answers.
+We report the average percentage of correct images across attributes as our performance metric.
+For efficiency, we use the average wall-clock duration per prompt on a single AMD MI300X GPU (reported relative to SDv2.1 which takes the least amount of time; see Appendix~\ref{app: results}).
+We also report the number of function evaluations (NFEs), where lower is better.
+More details are provided in Appendix~\ref{app: experimental setup}.